Received a Tax Notice? Respond and Resolve with our Tax Experts.

 How to File GST Composition Return Online?

-GST composition scheme is an alternative return filing method wherein small taxpayers having an annual turnover below Rs.1.5 crores can opt for this scheme.
+GST composition scheme is an alternative return filing method wherein small taxpayers having an annual turnover below Rs.1.5 crores can file their return.
+This scheme offers easier return filing for taxpayer with lesser compliance requirements.
 It is an easy and simple scheme in which the taxpayers can avoid tedious GST-related formalities and pay GST at a fixed turnover rate.
+This guide walks you through the GST composition scheme in detail, how to file GST composition return, its eligibility, etc.

 Who Cannot Opt for Composition Scheme?